Neirea/video-ops/README.md

-# Video uploader & streaming
+# Video Ops

 This is project for uploading video files, processing them into 480p, 720p and 1080p.
-Users can watch them in custom-made player.
+After that, you can watch them in custom-made player.

 -   To set up CORS in <b>GCP CLI</b>: gsutil cors set cors.json gs://\<bucket name\>